0x80/typed-firestore-server/README.md

 | `processCollectionByChunk`    | Process an entire collection using a handler per chunk                  |
 | `processQuery`                | Query a collection and process the results using a handler per document |
 | `processQueryByChunk`         | Query a collection and process the results using a handler per chunk    |

+## Roadmap

+- [ ] Turn this into a monorepo
+- [ ] Add `@typed-firestore/react-hooks`: Client-side react hooks that treat
+      documents as immutable.
+- [ ] Add `@typed-firestore/client`: Generic client-side abstractions for use
+      with things like ReactQuery